UltraEngine/Documentation/CPP/CreateKinematicJoint.md

 # CreateKinematicJoint

-This function creates a new slider joint.
-A hinge joint spins around an axis.
+This function creates a new kinematic joint.
+A kinematic joint can be used to control the orientation of an entity with physics forces.

 ## Syntax